Toward quantum-noise-limited interferometric measurements of optical nonlinearity in vacuum: DeLLight Experiment

-In contrast, when the interferometer operates in the amplification regime, then the spatial resolution is significantly degraded by the emerging interferometric phase noise induced by mechanical vibrations of the interferometer.
-These vibrations produce a relative lateral displacement $\delta y_{\Phi}$ between the two daugter pulses of interferometer, the probe and reference beams, in the dark output, leading to an amplified displacement $\Delta y_{\Phi}$ of the interference intensity profile, and so an amplified noise by extension.
-In this regime, the barycenter of the interference intensity profile is no longer correlated to the one of the back-reflection.
-This noise becomes even dominant when increasing the RoI size, which is needed to reach a high efficiency as detailed in section \ref{results}.
+In contrast, when the interferometer operates in the amplification regime, the spatial resolution becomes significantly degraded by the interferometric phase noise induced by mechanical vibrations of the interferometer.
+These vibrations produce a relative lateral displacement $\delta y_{\Phi}$ between the two daughter pulses of the interferometer, namely the probe and reference beams, at the dark output.
+This relative displacement leads to an amplified displacement $\Delta y_{\Phi}$ of the interference intensity profile and therefore to an amplified noise contribution.

+In this regime, the barycenter of the interference intensity profile is no longer directly correlated with the barycenter of the back reflection spot.
+In addition, this phase noise becomes even more dominant when increasing the analysis window size over which the barycenter is calculated, although large analysis windows are required to achieve high signal-detection efficiency, as discussed in Section~\ref{results}.

-It has been shown that the current level of vibrations must be reduced by two orders of magnitude in order to reach the ultimate shot noise spatial resolution~\cite{mailliet2024performance}.
-It would need to develop a technically challenging and expensive mechanical system to reach an ultra-stable isolation level.
+As a consequence, the current level of interferometric phase noise constitutes one of the main limitations for reaching the ultimate shot-noise-limited spatial resolution.
+It has been shown in~\cite{mailliet2024performance} that the present vibration level would need to be reduced by approximately two orders of magnitude in order to achieve the ultimate shot-noise limit.
+Reaching such a level of mechanical stability would require the development of a technically challenging and costly ultra-stable isolation system.

-Here, an alternative method have been developed, named as High-Frequency Phase Noise Suppression (HFPNS), with the aim of measuring directly the displacement induced by the phase noise and after suppressing it off-line.
+Here, an alternative method has been developed, named as High-Frequency Phase Noise Suppression (HFPNS), with the aim of measuring directly the displacement induced by the phase noise and after suppressing it off-line.
 It simply consists of splitting the incident probe laser pulse before entering the interferometer, into two identical pulses, one being delayed by few nanoseconds.
 Due to the small delay time, the vibration noise being the same for both the prompt and delayed pulses.
 The delayed pulse is then used to monitor and suppress off-line the interferometric phase noise.
-Details of the HFPNS method, description of the setup developed to demonstrate and validate the method and results are given in the next two sections, section \ref{HFPNS}, and \ref{results}.
+Details of the HFPNS method, description of the setup developed to demonstrate and validate the method in a prototype and results are given in the next two sections, section \ref{HFPNS}, and \ref{results}.